-Seeking advice from the Occupational Health service.
-Employees can make a self-referral to occupational health but the University will not be able to implement any recommendations including work place adjustments unless the individual gives consent for a management referral which will usually be initiated through HR.
+- Seeking advice from the Occupational Health Service.
+Staff can make a self-referral but the University will not be able to implement any recommendations for work place adjustments unless the individual gives consent for a management referral which will usually be initiated through HR.
 Occupational Health will advise on this as necessary.

-Seeking confidential support from Staff Counselling and Support Services.
-Staff are able to contact the service through a self-referral.
+- Seeking support from Staff Counselling and Psychological Support.
+This service is completely confidential and staff are able to contact the service through a self-referral.

 External sources of information

-National Institute for Health and Care Excellence (NICE) guidelines.
-These explain how your GP will determine what types of treatments and interventions they can offer you.
+- The National Institute for Health and Care Excellence (NICE): these guidelines explain how your GP will determine what types of treatments and interventions they can offer you.